arielchiong/aws_managed_iam_terraform/README.md

-### Terraform
+### Terraform for AWS IAM USERS (Keys, Console Login)
-This Terraform scripts creates and manageds AWS IAM User with or without AWS login or AWS Access keys and add users to groups `Admin` `Dev` `Billing` or can add more.
+This Terraform scripts creates and manages AWS IAM User with or without AWS login or AWS Access keys and add users to groups `Admin` `Dev` `Billing` or can add more.

 Best to use for Organizations without SSO integrations in AWS and only managed users in AWS.
 This also supports importing existing IAM users for easy management moving forward.

+> make sure your AWS account has the right access to create the resources.

 ## AWS Provider
 provider and backend configuration `_provider.tf`